shikhamis11/magento2-github-action/README.md

-# Coding Standard for Magento 2 docker action
+# Coding Standard with Magento 2 github action

 This action checks coding standard of magento 2 extensions.